Explore this workout:

 - Grab the kettlebell with an overhand grip.

 - While still in a bent-over position, hike the kettlebell backward between your legs.
 You should feel as if you are catching the force of the moving kettlebell with your hips.

 - Reverse the direction of the kettlebell by extending your hips, straightening your legs, and strongly contracting your glutes.
 Instead of swinging the kettlebell out in front of you, pull the kettlebell up the front of your body into the rack position.
 This is called “cleaning” the kettlebell.
 Keep your right elbow close to your rib cage as you do this move.
 At the top of the clean, your right palm should face inward, and the kettlebell should rest on the V-shape formed by your upper and lower arm.

-- From this rack position, press the kettlebell straight overhead and lock your elbow.
+- Press: From this rack position, press the kettlebell straight overhead and lock your elbow.
 Keep your shoulder down and your wrist straight.
 At the end of this movement, your upper arm should be close to your ear.

 - Use your lats to pull the kettlebell back to the rack position in a controlled manner.

-Hike and Re-Clean
+Hike and Re-Clean to Press

 - From the rack position, hike the kettlebell behind you, between your legs.
 (See Circuit 1.)
 Do not throw the kettlebell forward; keep it close to your body.